Nathan Harness

-Nathan Connor Harness (born 19 January 2000) is an English footballer who plays as a goalkeeper for club Maidstone United.
+Nathan Connor Harness (born 19 January 2000) is an English footballer who plays as a goalkeeper for club Tonbridge Angels.

 Career

 Charlton Athletic

 Harness joined Charlton Athletic from Dunstable Town on 1 July 2019.

 He made his debut for Charlton Athletic on 31 August 2021 in a 6–1 EFL Trophy victory over Crawley Town.

 On the 29 April 2022, due to illness for Charlton number one Craig MacGillivray, Harness played the full 90 minutes of Charlton's last game of the season against Ipswich Town at Portman Road, with the Addicks losing 4–0.

 On 13 May 2023, it was announced that Harness would leave the club when his contract expired in June.

 Billericay Town (loan)

 Harness joined Billericay Town on a month's loan on 7 January 2020 where he made four appearances.

 Welling United (loan)

 Harness joined Welling United on a loan on 8 December 2020 where he made two appearances.